JavonDavis/ATM-Program/README.md

 # ATM-Program
-ATM program for my friend.
+ATM program for a friend.